TheSketch/The-Sketch/README.md

 For other countries looking towards the west as one would their idol; My only heed you caution in your resolution to become more westernized, although we are the land of the free, as a social whole and member of the global frontier may our faults come to light sooner than our will to out pace them with ignorance.

-It’s nothing new America is the foremost face of the new globalization.
-As we are in the age of materialism America has become a brand all on its own aside from the very parts that make it up.
+It’s nothing new America is the foremost powerhouse and the face of globalization.
+As we are in the age of materialism, America has become a brand all on its own aside from the very parts that make it up.

-As an American I have an since of responsibility to my country but on a grander scale to the world.
-If other cultures become overrun by this runaway freight train then humanity maybe well on its way into a dark age.